preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/team-collaboration/teamwork-65/apps/index.rst

 ***********
 A teamwork is considered inactive if last activity, as registered in the SharePoint site, is more than three months old.

-Here's an exampl from a test environment:
+Here's an example from a test environment:

 .. image:: teamwork-apps-inactive-612.png